Bulma385/demo-repo/Sem.md

 3) GitTables:

+Others:
+- Bogin 2019 ("Representing Schema Structure with Graph Neural Networks for Text-to-SQL Parsing") (2019th state-of-art)
+- Wang 2019 ("TabFact: A Large-scale Dataset for Table-based Fact Verification") (still far from human performance)
+- Hwang 2019 ("A Comprehensive Exploration on WikiSQL with Table-Aware Word Contextualization") (first to beat human performance on wikisql dataset)

 ### Classification of RW & Discussion of the approaches:
 #### Data:
 1) TURL: 570k relational Web tables from Wikipedia
 2) TaBERT: parallel corpus of 26 million (semi-)structured web tabels and english paragraphs from Wikipedia and WDC WebTable Copus (Lehmberg 2016, from CommonCrawl), aggressive cleaning used, (sub-tokenization using Wordpiece tokenizer shipped with BERT?)
+3) GitTables
+4) SPIDER text-to-sql (zero-shot)
 #### Model Architecture and Pretraining:
 ##### 1) TURL:
 The model architecture consists of 3 modules: